jmintb/typed_script/README.md

 #### Mutable value semantics

+#### Compile units down to function or perhaps even the block level

 ### Process

 How will we go about this?
 There are a lot of conflicting and unproven features.
 The first phase will be focused on proven the value of each feature as well as